rgonek/Ilaro.Admin/README.md

 public string ProductName { get; set; }
    ```
    In this example Required and StringLength works well but there is problem with Compare (in client side works well).
-- ~~Editing entity not work~~
 - Problem with editing decimals
 - Cascade deleting not work (and there is no configuration for it if you want or not cascade delete)
 - Foreign entities not work
-- Unauthorized access - for now everyone who have proper url can use Ilaro.Admin
-- Action history - not implemented